toastjpg/quartz/content/index.md

 I enjoy learning cool things about software development, distributed systems, and system design.

-Aside from that, I also like to explore the outdoors, play electric guitar, and doom scroll reels (mostly this one).
+I also like to spend my time exploring the outdoors, playing electric guitar, and doom scrolling reels (mostly this).

 On this site, you can find:
 - [Experience](about/experience.md) or summary of what I've done.
 - [Projects](about/projects) that I've worked on.
 - [Posts](posts/) about semi-relevant topics.

-I also have a [Substack](https://toastjpg.substack.com/), which holds a collection of random writings about whatever I find interesting.
+I also have a [Substack](https://toastjpg.substack.com/), where I sometimes write about things that interest me.